 Crab Linguine – Printable Recipe

 - 1 large bunch of asparagus or about ⅓ cup of frozen peas Half a cup is a good handful.
 You can also use both asparagus and peas if you like.

-- a generous handful of linguine (use gluten free pasta to make the recipe gluten free)
+- a generous handful of linguine or spaghetti Use gluten free pasta to make the recipe gluten free

 - 3 tablespoons good mild olive oil, divided

-- 1 clove garlic, peeled and crushed or 1 teaspoon Very Lazy Garlic (pre-prepared garlic in a jar or tube).
+- 1 clove garlic, peeled and crushed You can also use 1 teaspoon Very Lazy Garlic (pre-prepared garlic in a jar or tube).

 - 4 ounces cooked white crab meat, flaked